jacobvduncan/3005Q3Q2/README.txt

 - install postgreSQL create a database and then query the DDL file and then the DML file to initalize the db.
 - change values of db_params in main.py to values that your using.
 - run python main.py in the cmd terminal.

+The required 5 min youtube video can be found at https://www.youtube.com/@jacobvduncan/videos and is the most recent video, titled accordingly.